-- 74.21 Ted felt that if the current poor quality of work was not addressed it would negatively impact on the aspirations of the LDV. - 74.22 RESOLVED That, having considered the information and the reasons set out in the report, the Housing Management Consultative Committee accepted the following recommendation

-(1) To recommend to Cabinet approval of the HRA revised capital programme of $\pounds 20.613$ million for 2009/10.
+- 74.18 The Chairman noted that funding had been set aside to investigate solar energy for appropriate buildings. - 74.19 Ted noted that there were at least two Major schemes in Coldean that remained incomplete; one from 2003.
+The Chairman requested officers investigate. - 74.20 Ted felt that if the current poor quality of work was not addressed it would negatively impact on the aspirations of the LDV. - 74.21 RESOLVED That, having considered the information and the reasons set out in the report, the Housing Management Consultative Committee accepted the following recommendation - (1) To recommend to Cabinet approval of the HRA revised capital programme of £20.613 million for 2009/10.

 The meeting concluded at 6.15pm

-Signed

-Chairman
+Signed Chairman

-Dated this

-day of
+Dated this day of